$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: sigma -PCA: a unified neural model for linear and nonlinear PCA

-In the conventional extension from linear to nonlinear PCA, the contribution of the encoder was also removed \citep{karhunen1994representation}, as it seemed appropriate to simply generalise the subspace learning algorithm \citep{oja1989neural, karhunen1994representation}.
-But we find that it should be the other way around for the nonlinear case: what matters is not the contribution of the decoder, but the contribution of the encoder.
+In the conventional extension from linear to nonlinear PCA, the contribution of the encoder was also removed \citep{karhunen1994representation}, as it was deemed appropriate to simply generalize the subspace learning algorithm \citep{oja1989neural, karhunen1994representation}.
+But we find that it should be the other way around for the nonlinear case: what is essential for unwhitened inputs is not the contribution of the decoder, but the contribution of the encoder.

-Indeed, in the \emph{nonlinear} case, $\frac{\partial \mathcal{L}}{\partial \mathbf{W}_e}$ is no longer zero.
+Indeed, in the \textbf{nonlinear} case, $\frac{\partial \ell}{\partial \bW_e}$ is no longer zero.
 The problem is that it is overpowered by the decoder contribution, in particular when performing dimensionality reduction (see Appendix \ref{ap:nlpca-decoder-contribution}).
-Arguably it would be desirable that the latent of the reconstruction is as close as possible to the latent of the input.
-This means that for the nonlinear case we want to remove $\frac{\partial \mathcal{L}}{\partial \mathbf{W}_d}$ from the update and only keep $\frac{\partial \mathcal{L}}{\partial \mathbf{W}_e}$ -- which is opposite to the linear case.
+Arguably it would be desirable that the latent of the reconstruction is as close as possible to the latent of the input, i.e. put more emphasis on latent reconstruction.
+This means that for the nonlinear case we want to remove $\frac{\partial \ell}{\partial \bW_d}$ from the update and only keep $\frac{\partial \ell}{\partial \bW_e}$ -- which is opposite of the linear case.
 We thus arrive at what the loss should be in the nonlinear case: